-- Create content that draws visitors to your website.
+- Create unique, engaging content to draw visitors to your website

-- Share your expertise with those who are interested in your products or services.
+- Share your expertise with members of your audience who are interested in your products or services

 As for creating great content, here are five resources for inbound content development that you may not have considered before:

 - Industry news